 - Salaries or stipends for educators or staff

 - Entertainment costs

-- Indirect (overhead) expenses – may include: rent, salaries, construction costs, utilities etc.
+- Indirect (overhead) expenses which may include rent, salaries, construction costs, utilities etc.

 - Sign a contract outlining the grant requirements and expectations.